dprint/dprint/website/sponsor.md

 # Sponsor

-Dprint's CLI is open source and free, but strongly encourages sponsorship from for-project companies and individuals in order to help drive its development forward.
+dprint's CLI is open source and free, but strongly encourages sponsorship from for-project companies and individuals in order to help drive its development forward.

 ## PayPay